darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## direction

-In the following controls, positive values cause diffusion to avoid edges (isophotes), negative values make diffusion follow gradients more closely, and zero affects both equally (isottropic).
+In the following controls, positive values cause diffusion to avoid edges (isophotes), negative values make diffusion follow gradients more closely, and zero affects both equally (isotropic).

 1st order anisotropy
 : The direction of diffusion of the low-frequency wavelet layers relative to the orientation of the gradient of the low-frequency (_1st order speed_ setting).